FishFenly/cleanWSUS/README.md

 # cleanWSUS

-PowerShell script to connect to the UpdateServices API.
+PowerShell scripts to connect to the UpdateServices API and perform cleanup actions.

 -Wsus Decline-
 Finds all updates,